Spam calls by area code: FTC complaint statistics

 Monthly.
 The figures recompute from the latest FTC Do Not Call files each time the dataset is refreshed, and the "updated" date on this page reflects the current data.

-Sourced from the official NANPA (North American Numbering Plan Administrator) numbering database, current as of July 4, 2026.
+Sourced from the official NANPA (North American Numbering Plan Administrator) numbering database, current as of August 2, 2026.
 Refreshed monthly.